 Summer REU programs have become a gold standard in providing research experience to undergraduates.
 A typical REU runs for 8-10 weeks in the summer.
 The participants are usually divided into small groups led by a faculty adviser (either a professor, or a postdoc, or sometimes even a graduate student).
 REUs are structured so that students not only spend time attacking open problems, but also learn new, and often quite advanced, mathematics.

 How to apply

 Admission to outside REUs is competitive, with the top REUs being as selective as the top graduate schools.
 A comprehensive list of REU programs, with the links to application instructions, can be found at the National Science Foundation REU list and MathPrograms.org.
-A list of programs that are accepting applications in the current year can be found at this Math REU Programs listing.
 The majority of REUs accept online applications.
 In particular, at Math Programs you can apply to many programs at once using essentially the same materials.
 Most of the application deadlines are in the second half of February or in early March.

 Undergraduate Research Fellowships at BC

 Our mathematics department offers a number of opportunities to engage in interesting undergraduate research while at Boston College.
 The most structured way to do so is to participate in the Undergraduate Research Fellowships program under the direction of our internationally-renowned faculty.
 This program awards grants to faculty that provide pay for undergraduate research assistants working under their guidance.
 The URF grants can be applied for only by faculty.